MiczFlor/RPi-Jukebox-RFID/components/gpio_control/README.md

 #### Use Buttons to start playlists
 To use GPIO-Pins to play music, you can emulate a card scan with the function `functionCallTriggerPlayCardId`.
 Supply the `cardid` as `functionCallArgs`.
-This behaves like a card scan, so you must link a folder to the id (on first press it will show up in the WebUi as new card).
+This behaves like a card scan, so you must link a folder to the id (on first press it will show up in the Web App as new card).

 ```bash
 [TriggerPlayCard1]